Dknight203/AesopIDE/implementation_plan.md

 # AesopIDE Comprehensive Implementation Plan

-**Goal:** Build a fully autonomous AI coding agent (inspired by Cline) capable of completing DualPilot development, leveraging byLLM/RAG infrastructure for intelligent context retrieval.
+**Goal:** Build a fully autonomous AI coding agent that can **replace Antigravity/Google One AI subscription ($20/month)**, leveraging local LLMs and the byLLM/RAG infrastructure for intelligent, cost-free AI assistance.

 ---